-Bisphenol-A (BPA) and phthalates are known endocrine-disrupting chemicals (EDCs).
-EDCs look similar to the hormones in your body and can disrupt normal hormonal functions.
-For example, BPA mimics estrogen and phthalates block testosterone.
-Reducing exposure to EDCs is a healthy choice for everyone.
+Bisphenol A (BPA) and phthalates are toxic chemicals.
+They look and act similar to the natural hormones in your body and can disrupt normal hormone functions.
+For example, BPA acts like estrogen and phthalates block testosterone.
+Reducing exposure to these chemicals is a healthy choice for everyone.

 Here are some facts:

 Toxic chemicals have been linked to reduced fertility in both men and women.

 These chemicals can pass through the placenta and breast milk from mother to child.